Will TCU cover the spread vs. Clemson? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- TCU has played four games this season that have gone over 149.5 combined points scored.

-- The average over/under for TCU's matchups this season is 157.9, 8.4 more points than this game's point total.

-- So far this season, TCU has put together a 3-4-0 record against the spread.
+- So far this season, the Horned Frogs have compiled a 3-4-0 record against the spread.

-- TCU has yet to play a game this season while listed as the underdog.
+- TCU has played as a favorite of -140 or more once this season and won that game.

-- The Horned Frogs have entered six games this season as the underdog by +100 or more and won each of those games.
+- The moneyline for this contest implies a 58.3% chance of a victory for the Horned Frogs.

 TCU vs. Clemson Over/Under Stats